briemadu/evalNLP/bibliography.md

 A comprehensive overview is available at:

 * RESNIK, Philip & LIN, Jimmy.
 Evaluation of NLP Systems.
 In: Clark, Alexander; Fox, Chris & Lappin, Shalom (Eds.).
 The handbook of computational linguistics and natural language processing.
-John Wiley & Sons, 2013, chapter 11.
+John Wiley & Sons, 2010, pp. 271-295.

 A list of papers will be added here soon.